michelneeser/michelneeser.github.io/_pages/about.md

 permalink: /about/
 ---

-something about me and my work, currently under construction ...
+Something about me and my work comes here as soon as I find the time.